Ancestry Charges Ahead with Silicon Valley Specialties

 The DNA Of An Idea

-The Ancestry team initially went to a different promotional marketing vendor with the same theme information.
-However the ideas the company provided missed the mark .
+The Ancestry team initially went to a different promotional marketing vendor with their event theme.
+However the ideas the company provided missed the mark.
 The team was now under pressure to get new ideas as they needed to present their top 3 choices to the management team the following Monday.

 Vi’s next call was to Susan, whom she worked with at previous companies.
 She gave Susan the same brief as the first company: three relevant ideas based on the provided event theme.

-Despite getting the assignment only Friday afternoon, Susan was up for the challenge.
+Despite getting the assignment only the Friday afternoon before it was due the following Monday, Susan was up for the challenge.
 Based on Ancestry’s keywords, “Action, Product, and Technology”, Susan recommended the Qi charging pad with built in power bank, which was at this time new to the promotional world.

 But Susan didn’t stop there.
 She came up with four more ideas.
 “I’ve always known Susan to go above and beyond.
 I love that in less than 24 hours, Susan came up with five brilliant ideas—any one of which our employees would be crazy about,” shares Vi.
 “Susan listens, and then comes back to me with ideas that are not just interesting—they’re relevant.”